Which place is cheaper, Nashville or Charleston?

 Nashville is bigger, and its population is about 5.5 times larger than the population of Charleston.
 When comparing the population of Charleston vs. Nashville, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit and the activities that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Nashville and Charleston during the summer are popular places to visit.
 The beaches, the music scene, and the family-friendly experiences are the main draw to Charleston this time of year.
 Furthermore, many travelers come to Nashville for the city activities, the music scene, and the family-friendly experiences.

 In the summer, Charleston is around the same temperature as Nashville.
-Typically, the summer temperatures in Charleston in July are around 82°F (28°C), and Nashville is about 81°F (27°C).
+Typically, the summer temperatures in Charleston in July average around 82°F (28°C), and Nashville averages at about 81°F (27°C).

 In Nashville, it's very sunny this time of the year.
 It's quite sunny in Charleston.
 In the summer, Charleston often gets around the same amount of sunshine as Nashville.
 Charleston gets 293 hours of sunny skies this time of year, while Nashville receives 276 hours of full sun.

 It rains a lot this time of the year in Charleston.
 Charleston usually gets more rain in July than Nashville.
 Charleston gets 6.9 inches (176 mm) of rain, while Nashville receives 3.9 inches (99 mm) of rain this time of the year.